ubisoft/mixer/README.md

 # Mixer

-**Disclaimer**: This project is in experimental state and actively developped.
+**Disclaimer**: This project is in alpha state and actively developped.
 Do not use it to edit your production assets without a backup or you might break them.
+In the code you might see references to VRtist or Shot Manager, which are other technologies/addons that are developped in our studio.
+Don't pay too much attention to related code since we plan to extract it in some kind of plugin mechanism.

 ## Introduction